magnusmetz/magnusmetz.github.io/_posts/2012-11-08-make-xkcd-style-graphs-in-r.md

 There are other ways to use additional fonts in R graphics, such as the **tikzDevice** and **extrafonts** package; the former requires knowledge of LaTeX, and the latter is easier to use.

-## Acknowledgments

-I thank Mark Bulling for the answer under the SO post.
-I used base R graphics instead of **ggplot2** as Mark did because I think the pen-and-paper model of base R is more natural for drawing such a plot (the grammar of graphics seems to be overkill).

 ## Session info

 Since I'm not entirely sure about how **Cairo** performs under Windows; here is my R session info: